 Client Intake Form

-Our clinic provides a supportive environment for various mental health conditions and provides a variety of therapeutic interventions by experienced psychology professionals in Edmonton.
+Our clinic provides a supportive environment for various mental health conditions and offers a variety of therapeutic interventions by experienced psychology professionals in Edmonton.

 Who our psychology clinic supports: